 Current Principal Occupation or Employment and Five-Year Employment History Country of Citizenship Name Albert P. Carey Albert P. Carey was appointed President and Chief Executive Officer of Frito-Lay United States North America in June 2006.
 Mr. Carey began his career with Frito-Lay in 1981 where he spent 20 years in a variety of roles.
 He served as President, PepsiCo Sales from February 2003 until June 2006.
 Prior to that, he served as Chief Operating Officer, PepsiCo Beverages & Foods North America from June 2002 to February 2003 and as PepsiCo's Senior Vice President, Sales and Retailer Strategies from August 1998 to June 2002.
 John C. Compton has been Chief Executive Officer of PepsiCo Americas Foods since John C. Compton United States November 2007.
 Mr. Compton began his career at PepsiCo in 1983 as a Frito-Lay Production Supervisor in the Pulaski, Tennessee manufacturing plant.
 He has spent 25 years with PepsiCo in various Sales, Marketing, Operations and General Management assignments.
 From March 2005 until September 2006, he was President and Chief Executive Officer of Quaker, Tropicana, Gatorade, and from September 2006 until November 2007, he was Chief Executive Officer of PepsiCo North America.
 Mr. Compton served as Vice Chairman and President of the North American Salty Snacks Division of Frito-Lay from March 2003 until March 2005.
 Prior to that, he served as Chief Marketing Officer of Frito-Lay's North American Salty Snacks Division from August 2001 until March 2003.
 Mr. Compton also serves on the PBG Board, to which he was elected in March 2008.
-Ian M. Cook was named Chief Executive Officer and was elected to the board of Ian M. Cook United Kingdom directors of Colgate-Palmolive Company in 2007 and became Chairman of the board of directors in January 2009.
+Ian M. Cook Ian M. Cook was named Chief Executive Officer and was elected to the board of United Kingdom directors of Colgate-Palmolive Company in 2007 and became Chairman of the board of directors in January 2009.
 Mr. Cook joined Colgate in the United Kingdom in 1976 and progressed through a series of senior management roles around the world.
 In 2002, he became Executive Vice President, North America and Europe.
-In 2004, he became Chief Operating Officer, with responsibility for operations in North America, Europe, Central Europe, Asia and Africa.
-In 2005, he was named President and Chief Operating Officer, responsible for all Colgate operations worldwide.
-Mr. Cook was elected to PepsiCo's board of directors in 2008.
+In 2004, he became Chief Operating Officer, with responsibility for operations in North America, elected to PepsiCo's board of directors in 2008.